 We are also advancing a small molecule potassium secretagogue program, RDX013, for the potential treatment of hyperkalemia.
 Hyperkalemia is a common problem in patients with heart and kidney disease, particularly in patients taking common blood pressure medications known as renin-angiotensin-aldosterone system ("RAAS") inhibitors.
-Similar to what we have done with tenapanor in developing a non-binder approach for the treatment of elevated serum phosphate levels, RDX013 is designed to offer a non-binder alternative to lowering elevated potassium with a much lower pill burden than potassium binders and we believe may provide significant advantages as a stand-alone agent or in combination with potassium binders.
+Similar to what we have done with tenapanor in developing a non-binder approach for the treatment of elevated serum phosphate levels, RDX013 is designed to target the underlying biological mechanisms of potassium secretion to lower elevated potassium.
+While currently available therapies are all ion exchange agents, RDX013 is a first in class approach that exerts its effects by amplifying the underlying pathways of potassium secretion in the colon.